Generic torus orbit closures in Schubert varieties: Smoothness of at other fixed points

 Since $(a,b)\in\Refwu$, we have $t_{a,b}u\le w$ by definition.
 This means that

 Now remember that $\bar{v}'=u$.
 This together with \eqref{eq:vbarv}, \eqref{eq:avpvpb} and \eqref{eq:usb} shows that $v'(s)=b$ and hence $v'\not=u$, a contradiction. \end{proof}

 \begin{lemma} Let $x\le w$, $y\le w$ and $x\not=y$.
-If the cones $\Cwx$ and $\Cwy$ share a common facet, then they are related by a transposition, i.e. $x=t_{a,b}y$ for some transposition $t_{a,b}$. \end{lemma}
+If the cones $\Cwx$ and $\Cwy$ share a common facet, then they are related by a transposition, i.e., $x=t_{a,b}y$ for some transposition $t_{a,b}$. \end{lemma}

-\begin{proof} $x$ and $y$ are fixed points in the flag variety {$G/B$} under the torus action and the assumption implies that they are in $\C P^1$ fixed pointwise under the codimension one subtorus corresponding to the facet $\Cwx\cap \Cwy$.
-In other words, $x$ and $y$ are vertices of the GKM graph of {$G/B$} and they are joined by an edge.
-Therefore they are related by a transposition (\cite{care94}, see also \cite[Proposition 2.1]{tymo08}). \end{proof}
+\begin{proof} $x$ and $y$ are fixed points in the flag variety $G/B$ under the torus action and the assumption implies that they are in $\C P^1$ fixed pointwise under the codimension one subtorus corresponding to the facet $\Cwx\cap \Cwy$.
+In other words, $x$ and $y$ are vertices of the GKM graph of $G/B$ and they are joined by an edge.
+Therefore they are related by a transposition.
+Recall from \cite{care94} and \cite[Proposition~2.1]{tymo08} that the GKM graph of $G/B$ is the labeled directed graph whose vertices are permutations $w \in \mathfrak{S}_n$ and edges are given by each pair of permutations $(w, t_{a,b}w)$ for some transposition $t_{a,b}$.
+(See~\cite{GKM98,GZ01} for the definition of GKM manifolds and GKM graphs.) \end{proof} \begin{remark} Lemma~\ref{lemm:6-1} can be proven using the fact that the fan of $Y_w$ is the normal fan of $Q_{id, w^{-1}}$ (see~Remark~\ref{rmk_moment_map}).
+By~\cite[Theorem~4.1]{ts-wi15}, every face of a Bruhat interval polytope is a Bruhat interval polytope.
+Hence an edge of $Q_{id, w^{-1}}$ is $Q_{x,y}$ for certain permutations $x$ and $y$.
+Since $Q_{x,y}$ is one-dimensional, the Bruhat interval $[x,y]$ consists of two elements $\{x,y\}$, so that $x = t_{a,b}y$, which proves Lemma~\ref{lemm:6-1}. \end{remark}

 We prepare one more lemma.

 \begin{lemma} Let $u\le w$.
 If $t_{u(j),u(k)}u\le w$ with $j<k$, then $e_{u(k)}-e_{u(j)}\in \Dwu$. \end{lemma}

 \begin{proof} It suffices to show that \begin{quote} $(*)$\qquad $(u(j),u(k))$ is a finite sum of elements in $\wideRefwu$. \end{quote} If there is no $j<m<k$ such that $u(m)$ is in between $u(j)$ and $u(k)$ (we say that $u(j)$ and $u(k)$ are \emph{adjacent} in this case), then $(u(j),u(k))\in \wideRefwu$ by definition of $\wideRefwu$ and hence $e_{u(k)}-e_{u(j)}\in \Dwu$ by definition of $\Dwu$.
 Thus we may assume that $u(j)$ and $u(k)$ are not adjacent.
 We consider two cases.